Office leasing still runs on a few steady truths

-Office leasing in metro Atlanta this spring still runs on a few steady truths even as headlines shift.
+Office leasing in metro Atlanta this spring still comes down to practical questions even as headlines shift.
 Tenants care about floor plate efficiency, parking and rideshare pickup logic, and how their brand feels at arrival.
 Landlords care about weighted average lease term, credit mix, and how much capital each deal will absorb.
-Brokers sit in the middle translating tours into term sheets that both sides can sign without surprises three weeks before move in.
+Brokers sit in the middle, translating tours into term sheets both sides can sign without surprises three weeks before move-in.

-How we approach tours and market narrative
+Tours and honest market narrative

 April is a useful window because weather is mild enough for real walks from parking to lobby and back, and calendars have not yet vanished into summer holidays.
 We like clients to see competing options on the same day when possible so memory stays honest.
-We also like landlords to hear direct feedback on finish level and spec suites while the space still shows well, not after a slow spring of partial tours.
+We also like landlords to hear direct feedback on finish level and spec suites while the space still shows well—not after a slow spring of partial tours.

 Sublease space can clear quickly or linger depending on furniture, demising flexibility, and how the sublandlord's story reads to incoming credit.
 Your broker should separate true availability from space that is technically on the market yet tied up in internal approvals.
 That is standard leasing practice, not drama.